asengupta/avishek.net/assets/resume/avishek-sen-gupta-resume-2024-aug.md

 - Statistics involving the distribution of data (Chi-Square Tests, etc.)
 - Visualisations like Box Plots, Parallel Coordinates, Probability Distributions

-**Client: Trusted advisor and counselor to many of the world's most influential businesses and institutions**
+**Client: Trusted advisor and consultant firm to many of the world's most influential businesses and institutions**

 Avishek has been involved in the development of a mobile dashboard app (for the iPad) for one of the clients serviced by the client.
 The app is responsible for displaying projections, profiles and other interactive statistical visualisations.
 The libraries/technologies used were: